-Right Click on the EasyWeather.exe icon Privilege Level, select Run as Administrator.
+Right Click on the EasyWeather.exe icon, select the Compatibility Tab and under Privilege Level, select Run as Administrator.

 Failure to run the program as administrator may limit the graphical display mode capability, since EasyWeather writes data to file locations deemed protected with strict Microsoft protection enabled.